CCA-Public/scope/README.md

 #### Configure Storage Service instance(s) in SCOPE

 To authenticate the requests sent from SCOPE to fetch the DIP's METS file and download the DIP from the Storage Service instance(s), those instances must be declared in an environment variable called `SS_HOSTS`, which accepts a list of RFC-1738 URLs separated by comma.
-For example, to integrate SCOPE with an Storage Service instance with `https://ss.com` as URL, `user` as username and `secret` as API key, add the following to the environment file:
+For example, to integrate SCOPE with a Storage Service instance with `https://ss.com` as URL, `user` as username and `secret` as the Storage Service user's API key, add the following to the `~/scope-env` environment file:

 ```
 SS_HOSTS=https://user:secret@ss.com